-Note 2: Includes most recent year's slary, raise and severance payment.
+Note 2: Includes most recent year's salary, raise and severance payment.

-Note 3: Includes most recent year's all types of horus, incentive, transportation allowance, special allowance, accommodations, housing, and company provided car and other type of non-cash remuneration.
-Nature of asset and severance payments and other payments shall be disclosed if house, vehicle or other individual costs incurred.
-If a driver is hired, of asset and octs, rent paid at actual cost or evaluated by fair market value, gasoline and other payments shall be disclosed but excluded from remuneration listed above.
-In addition, according to IFRS 2 "Stock Based Remuneration", it shall include employee stock option granted, new restricted stock option and stock subscription during public offering.
+Note 3: Includes most recent year's all types of bonus, incentive, transportation allowance, special allowance, accommodations, housing, and company provided car and other type of non-cash remuneration.
+Nature of asset and cost, rent paid at actual cost or evaluated by fair market value, gasoline and other payments shall be disclosed if house, vehicle or other individual cost or evaluated by fair market value, gasoline and other payments asset Remuneration", it shall include employee stock option granted, new restricted stock to the driver shall be disclosed but excluded from remuneration listed above.
+In addition, according to IFRS 2 "Stock Based Remuneration", it shall include employee stock option granted.

+option and stock subscription during public offering.

 Note 4: Includes remuneration amount paid to the CEO, Vice Presidents and Officers (including stock and cash) based on the Retained Earnings distribution plan approved by the Board of Directors in most recent year.
-If the remuneration amount be projected, previous year's amount.
-If IFRS is adopted, net